 One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.66% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce it ranks among the highest in the country.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Surf City is an extremely popular vacation destination.
 A significant portion of the population is seasonal.
 During the vacation season, the town experiences a large influx of people who take up residence in second homes they own in the area.
 As the vacation season ends, the population drops again, leaving behind a substantially quieter and smaller town.

 Surf City is one of the most well-educated cities in the nation.
 43.96% of adults in Surf City have at least a bachelor's degree.
 Compare that to the average community in America, which has just 21.84% of its adults holding a bachelor's degree or graduate degree.